 - 20-year return on investment.
-This is the difference between 20 years of median pay for a graduate with a bachelor’s degree and 24 years of median pay for a high school graduate minus the costs for attending four years at the higher education institution.
+This is the difference between 20 years of median pay for a graduate with a bachelor’s degree minus the costs for attending the higher education institution for four years and 24 years of median pay for a high school graduate.
 Data comes from Payscale.

 - In-state attendance rate.
 This is the percentage of students who graduated from high school in 2015 who went on to attend an in-state college.
 Data comes from the Integrated Postsecondary Education Data System and the Western Interstate Commission for Higher Education.

 Data for metrics were found using a weighted average of the schools in each state.

 We ranked each state in the five metrics.
 We then found each state’s average ranking, giving a double weighting to graduation rate.
 Using this average ranking we created our final score.
 Our score was graded on a curve with the top 15% of states getting an A and the bottom 15% getting an F.